imec-int/federated-learning-lib/examples/AKI/parameters.md

 It seems that Exascience is using the [Kdigo Classification](https://kdigo.org)

+I'm not sure yet if we have all data for enough participants and or how ExaScience worked with missing data. #TODO check with ExaScience

+Important, the sql requests are from postgresSQL

 | AKI parameter            | category                 | MIMIC III name                              | MIMIC III location                 | eICU name  | eICU location | unit preferred |
 | ------------------------ | ------------------------ | ------------------------------------------- | ---------------------------------- | ---------- | ------------- | -------------- |
 | AKI                      | --OUTPUT--               |                                             |                                    |            |               |                |